-Since taking the creative helm at Chloé, Natacha Ramsay-Levi has established a strong silhouette to empower women of all kinds.
+Since taking the creative helm at Chloé, Natacha Ramsay-Levi established a strong silhouette to empower women of all kinds.
 A longtime deputy of Louis Vuitton creative director Nicolas Ghesquière, she joined Chloé in 2017 and later stepped down in December 2020.

 A Parisian native, Ramsay-Levi grew up on the Left Bank.
 She read History at the Paris 8 University before going on to study at Studio Berçot in 2000.
 She then joined Balenciaga as an intern two years later, where she worked her way up to design director.

 The protégée of Nicolas Ghesquière, Ramsay-Levi worked as Ghesquière’s right-hand at Balenciaga for more than a decade, where he was at the creative helm for 15 years.
 When Ghesquière joined Louis Vuitton, Ramsay-Levi followed, taking up the role of design director.

 In March 2017, Richemont-owned Chloé announced Ramsay-Levi would succeed Clare Waight Keller , whose exit from the French house was announced three months prior.
 Ramsay-Levi showed her first collection — Spring/Summer 2018 — that September in what BoF editor-at-large Tim Blanks hailed as a “spectacular debut” that “gave the sweetness of Chloé a slightly eerie edge.”

 In December 2020, Ramsay-Levi stepped down as creative director for Chloe after nearly four years at the helm of the house.

 The designer has a son and stepdaughter with her former partner, Purple magazine founder and editor Olivier Zahm .